Book of Golden Deeds

 Contact us if you or your organization would like to take part in our next Bellevue Clean-Up Day.

-DONALD W. JOHNSON MEMORIAL GARDEN
+DON W. JOHNSON MEMORIAL GARDEN

 Don and Kay’s lifetime commitment and contributions to public education and the beautification of Bellevue attest to their passion for their community.